bloomcode/mobile-app-and-microservices-with-ibm-cloud/README.md

 ## Included Components

 * [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html): IBM Bluemix Container Service manages highly available apps inside Docker containers and Kubernetes clusters on the IBM Cloud.
+* [NodeJS](https://nodejs.org/): Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [PostgreSQL](https://www.postgresql.org/): Sophisticated open-source Object-Relational DBMS supporting almost all SQL constructs.

+## Few considerations

+1. In a real time scenario, to compute the number of steps we would use a pedometer on the application.
+In the sample, to be able to use simulate / test on web, we are using a manual UI element (button) that when pressed adds the steps.
+2. As we use IBM Cloud Kubernetes Service, exposing apps via Ingress is not supported in Lite clusters.
+In such case, work around either creating a router application that frontends the backend microservices (or) expose apps using NodePort and configure the client app with the exposed NodePorts

 ## Featured Technologies

 * [Container Orchestration](https://www.ibm.com/cloud/container-service): Automating the deployment, scaling and management of containerized applications.
 * [Databases](https://en.wikipedia.org/wiki/IBM_Information_Management_System#.22Full_Function.22_databases): Repository for storing and managing collections of data.
 * [Microservices](https://www.ibm.com/developerworks/community/blogs/5things/entry/5_things_to_know_about_microservices?lang=en): Collection of fine-grained, loosely coupled services using a lightweight protocol to provide building blocks in modern application composition in the cloud.
-* [Mobile](https://mobilefirstplatform.ibmcloud.com/): Systems of engagement are increasingly using mobile technology as the platform for delivery.
+* [Ionic](https://ionicframework.com/): Ionic is the app development platform  to build cross platform mobile, web, and desktop apps all with one shared code base

 # Prerequisites

 * Create a _Standard_ Kubernetes cluster with [IBM Bluemix Kubernetes Service](https://console.bluemix.net/docs/containers/cs_cli_install.html#cs_cli_install) to deploy in cloud.
-The code here is regularly tested against [Kubernetes Cluster from IBM Cloud Kubernetes Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.
+The code here is regularly tested against [Kubernetes Cluster from IBM Cloud Kubernetes Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov).

 <!-- * [Helm](https://helm.sh/) package manager.
 Helm will be needed to install [cert-manager](https://github.com/jetstack/cert-manager) for issuing certificates from _Let's Encrypt_.
 You can install Helm by going to through their [official documentation](https://github.com/kubernetes/helm/blob/master/docs/install.md). -->